ichramsyah/velochat-fullstack-webApp/Frontend/README-en.md

 - **"Lifting State Up" Pattern:** Centralizing complex state and logic (e.g., socket connections and chat lists) in parent components (`ChatPage`) and passing them to child components as props.
 - **Asynchronous Operations:** Handling API calls and time-consuming operations with `async/await` for cleaner code.
 - **Protected Routes:** Implementing wrapper components (`ProtectedRoute`, `PublicRoute`) to control access to specific pages based on user authentication status.
+- **Debouncing:** Implementing debounce on the contact search function to reduce API calls and improve app performance by delaying execution until the user finishes typing (300ms delay).

 ## Project Structure